samlinux/htsc/meetup-061020/index.md

 ```

 ## Install Docker
 The following steps are required to install docker on the Droplet.
+Reference: https://docs.docker.com/engine/install/ubuntu/

 ```bash
 # set up the repository